Tskk-dev/Obsidian-Notes/README.md

 ## Usage [Optimal Usage]
 - Install [Obsidian](https://obsidian.md/)
 - Download the repo using the code button or your preferred way of importing github repositories
-- import the "Notes "folder as a vault in obsidian
+- import the "Notes" folder as a vault in obsidian
 - Done

 ## Usage [Non-Optimal Usage]